NHSDigital/spine-directory-service-api/README.md

 source .venv/bin/activate
 ```
 Make sure VSCode is using the correct interpreter inside your .venv folder

+Update CPM_CLIENT_KEY to use your client key for accessing cpm in launch.json

 ```
 "CPM_CLIENT_KEY": "YOUR_API_KEY_GOES_HERE"
 ```
-Then you can run the VSCode debugger.
+Then you can run the VSCode debugger

 ### Local Docker Install
 Make sure you have docker buildx on your system.